 NeuroPioneers Pathway was founded by Victoria Ayodele, a Duke University undergraduate pursuing a Program II degree in Neurological Development and Nutrition.

-Driven by a commitment to expanding equitable access to neuroscience education, Ayodele created the NeuroPioneers Pathway to introduce students, especially those from marginalized communities, to neuroscience, medicine, and public health.
+Driven by a commitment to expanding equitable access to neuroscience education, Ayodele created the NeuroPioneers Pathway to help students, especially those from marginalized communities, explore lifestyle neuroscience and brain care.

-“When I founded NeuroPioneers Pathway (NPP), I envisioned a space where every child, regardless of background, could explore the wonders of brain health.
-Inspired by my own experiences navigating neurological disparities, I wanted to bridge the gap between complex science and young, curious minds.
-Through this program, we empower K-12 students with knowledge, curiosity, and the tools to shape the future of neuroscience.
+“When I founded NeuroPioneers Pathway (NPP), I envisioned a space where youth, regardless of background, could explore the wonders of brain health.
+Inspired by my own experiences navigating neurological disparities, NPP hopes to bridge the gap between complex science and curious minds.
+Through this program, we empower students with knowledge, curiosity, and the tools to shape the future of neuroscience.

-NeuroPioneers Pathway is more than a program—it’s a movement toward a future where brain health education is a right, not a privilege.
+NeuroPioneers Pathway is a step toward a future where brain health education is a right, not a privilege.
 Whether you’re a student eager to learn, a parent looking for resources, or an educator hoping to inspire, we welcome you to join us on this journey.
 Together, we can make neuroscience accessible and exciting for all!”